CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 clamp_bench_raw_ptr_lambda/10        509 ns          509 ns      1355150
 ```

 Looks good!
-Only our implementation using `std::vector` and a hand-rolled for-loop is still under-performing.
+Only our implementation that uses `std::vector` and a hand-rolled for-loop is still under-performing.

 ### -O1 Optimization Summary

-What we've seen so far is that using things like STL containers and algorithms can have substantial overheads, but largely dissapear when you enable even basic optimizations.
-In the next section, we'll continue by enabling `-O2` optimizations for our benchmarks.
+What we've seen so far is that using things like STL containers and algorithms can have substantial overheads, but those largely dissapear when you enable just basic optimizations.
+In the next section, we'll continue our discussion by enabling `-O2` optimizations for our benchmarks and analyzing the results.

 ## Clamp at -O2 Optimization